isaac-olle/ValidatedID_Tech_Exercise/README.md

 The **HTTP** interface allows interaction with the game through POST requests, and it can be tested with Postman.
 The Postman collection is available in the repository.
 The `GameId` is automatically set for subsequent requests, making it easier to create games and move players.

+In the /move request, the move distance can be passed as parameter, if not the dice will roll automatically in the backend.

 Although the basic functionality is implemented, edge cases have not been thoroughly tested, and error handling is limited.